com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT ? / ? as res
+    SELECT ? / ?
+AS res
     ```